 This past August 11- 13, 2011, the Pacific Coast Branch of the American Historical Association held its annual meeting, on the theme of “Horizons of Change: The Unexpected, Unknown, and Unforgettable.”
 History News Network has posted videos from the conference on its website and YouTube channel.
 Here are a few...

 The Institute for Constitutional History announces its fall seminar, "The Constitution: A Cosmopolitan Examination," at the New-York Historical Society.
 Professors Tom Bender and David Golove will lead the seminar.

 The triennial Berkshire Conference on the History of Women was held June 12-15, 2008, in Minneapolis, Minnesota.
-1,500 scholars attended, according to Anne Boylan at HNN.
-Known informally as “Big Berks” (to differentiate it from the annual Berkshire Conference of Women Historians, or “Little Berks”), the Berkshire Conference promotes the study of women’s history by scholars irrespective of gender.
+1,500 scholars attended, according to one estimate.
 Several bloggers attended and wrote about the experience.
-Ann M. Little (aka Historiann), professor of history at Colorado State, provided readers with a brief history of the Berkshire Conference.

 The AHA calendar is the place to go on our web site for various fellowship, research, and seminar opportunities from history-friendly organizations.
 Let’s take a look at abridged versions of the calls for papers on the calendar with submission deadlines before the end of the academic year.

 Just a few seats remain for the “A Day with James McPherson

 ” colloquium, taking place this Saturday, August 25 at the Massachusetts School of Law at Andover